 Equally don’t go too small so you have lots of stuff hanging from the side of your pack and end up carrying extra bags, this makes travelling around much harder than it needs to be.

-We now both travel with a backpack around 40 liters plus an extra small daypack each.
+We now both travel with a backpack around 40 litres plus an extra small daypack each.
 When moving from place to place we try and keep the daypack as light as possible with just a jumper, book, charger and water in there.

 That works for us at the moment but it’s all about what works for you.
 Get yourself along to an outdoor retailer and try on some packs.
-In a decent store they will put some weight in the pack so you can try it out properly to get a feel for what suits you.
+In a decent store, they will put some weight in the pack so you can try it out properly to get a feel for what suits you.

 Where to buy your travel backpack